-Do you need a Lansing Motor Vehicle Accident Attorney?
+Do you need a Car Accident Attorney?

-The NHTSA says that most auto accident occur close to home.
+The NHTSA says that most auto accidents occur close to home.
 In most cases less than 15 miles.
-Our Lansing Motor Vehicle accident attorneys represent people who have been injured in the Lansing and Lansing area.
+Our Motor Vehicle accident attorneys represent people who have been injured in the Lansing and Lansing area.
 If you have been injured in a car accident please contact Church Wyble for a free consultation.

 Motor Vehicle accidents cause extraordinary suffering and loss to motorists, passengers and pedestrians.
 Injured victims face medical bills, lost wages, pain, suffering and loss of enjoyment of life.
 Family members suffer economic loss, mental anguish and loss of companionship.
 In the event of death, families are torn apart without warning.
 To protect your legal rights following a severe auto accident injury or the wrongful death of a loved one involved in a serious auto accident injury, it is generally wise to consult an experienced Lansing auto accident attorney as soon as possible.
-With millions in Lansing auto accident settlements, let Church Wyble be your auto accident attorney.
+With millions in auto accident settlements, let Church Wyble be your auto accident attorney.

 Or feel fee to use our contact form and we’ll contact you as soon as possible.